Developing kured

 Search the git log for inspiration for your cases.

-Please update our .github/workflows with the new k8s images, starting by the creation of a .github/kind-cluster-<version>.yaml, then updating our workflows with the new versions.
+Please update our https://github.com/kubereboot/kured/blob/main/.github/workflows with the new k8s images, starting by the creation of a .github/kind-cluster-<version>.yaml, then updating our workflows with the new versions.

-Once you updated everything, make sure you update the support matrix on the main README as well.
+Once you updated everything, make sure you update the support matrix in the installation docs as well.

 Updating other dependencies